-E. Record Keeping

-- 1. The principal shall, for each request for and each disclosure of personally identifiable information from the education records of a student, maintain a record, with the education records of the student, that indicates: - a. the parties who have requested or received personally identifiable information from the education records of the student; - b. the legitimate interests these parties had in requesting or obtaining the information; and - c. the names of the state and local educational authorities and federal officials and agencies listed in Section VI.B.4. of this policy that may make further disclosures of personally identifiable information from the student's education records without consent. - 2.
-In the event the school district discloses personally identifiable information from an education record of a student pursuant to Section XII.B. of this policy, the record of disclosure required under this section shall also include:

-- a. the names of the additional parties to which the receiving party may disclose the information on behalf of the school district; - b. the legitimate interests under Section VI. of this policy which each of the additional parties has in requesting or obtaining the information; and - c. a copy of the record of further disclosures maintained by a state or local educational authority or federal official or agency listed in Section VI.B.4. of this policy in accordance with 34 C.F.R. § 99.32 and to whom the school district disclosed information from an education record.
-The school district shall request a copy of the record of further disclosures from a state or local educational authority or federal official or agency to whom education records were disclosed upon a request from a parent or eligible student to review the record of requests for disclosure. - 3.
-Section XIII.E.1. does not apply to requests by or disclosure to a parent of a student or an eligible student, disclosures pursuant to the written consent of a parent of a student or an eligible student, requests by or disclosures to other school officials under Section VI.B.1. of this policy, to requests for disclosures of directory information under Section VII. of this policy, or to a party seeking or receiving the records as directed by a federal grand jury or other law enforcement subpoena and the issuing court or agency has ordered that the existence or the contents of the subpoena or the information provided in response to the subpoena not be disclosed or as directed by an ex parte court order obtained by the United States Attorney General (or designee not lower than an Assistant Attorney General) concerning investigations or prosecutions of an offense listed in 18.
-U.S.C. § 2332b(g)(5)(B) or an act of domestic or international terrorism. - 4.
-The record of requests of disclosures may be inspected by: - a. the parent of the student or the eligible student; - b. the school official or his or her assistants who are responsible for the custody of the records; and - c. the parties authorized by law to audit the record-keeping procedures of the school district. - 5.
-The school district shall record the following information when it discloses personally identifiable information from education records under the health or safety emergency exception:
+- E. Record Keeping - 1.
+The principal shall, for each request for and each disclosure of personally identifiable information from the education records of a student, maintain a record with the education records of the student which indicates: - a. the parties who have requested or received personally identifiable information from the education records of the student; and - b. the legitimate interests these parties had in requesting or obtaining the information; - 2.
+In the event the school district discloses personally identifiable information from an education record of a student pursuant to Paragraph B. of the LIMITS ON REDISCLOSURE section of this policy, the record of disclosure required under this section shall also include: - a. the names of the additional parties to which the receiving party may disclose the information on behalf of the school district; and - b. the legitimate interests under the DISCLOSURE OF EDUCATION RECORDS section of this policy which each of the additional parties has in requesting or obtaining the information. - 3.
+Paragraph (1) of Record Keeping does not apply to requests by or disclosure to a parent of a student or an eligible student, disclosures pursuant to the written consent of a parent of a student or an eligible student, requests by or disclosures to other school officials under Paragraph B.1 of the DISCLOSURE OF EDUCATION RECORDS section of this policy, to requests for disclosures of directory information under the RELEASE OF DIRECTORY INFORMATION section of this policy, or to a party seeking or receiving the records as directed by a Federal grand jury or other law enforcement subpoena and the issuing court or agency has ordered that the existence or the contents of the subpoena or the information provided in response to the subpoena not be disclosed or as directed by an ex parte court order obtained by the United States Attorney General (or designee not lower than an Assistant Attorney General) concerning investigations or prosecutions of an offense listed in 18 United States Code, section 232b(g)(5)(B) or an act of domestic or international terrorism.

-- a. the articulable and significant threat to the health or safety of a student or other individual that formed the basis for the disclosure; and - b. the parties to whom the school district disclosed the information. - 6.
+- 4. The record of requests of disclosures may be inspected by: - a. the parent of the student or the eligible student; - b. the school official or his or her assistants who are responsible for the custody of the records; and - c. the parties authorized by law to audit the record-keeping procedures of the school district. - 5.
 The record of requests and disclosures shall be maintained with the education records of the student as long as the school district maintains the student's education records.